nabto/nabto-embedded-sdk/platform_integration_example/README.md

 To create the `nabto_device` library several things needs to be implemented.

+### `api/nabto_device_platform.h`

+This file contains 3 functions, an init, deinit and a stop function.
+These functions is called when a device is created, destroyed and stopped.
+The purpose of these functions is to setup the `platform/np_platform.h` (described later) and to create the overall functionality which is required to run such a platform.
+That could include threads to run the networking and the event queue.
+The actual initialization of the platform happens from the `nabto_device_init_platform` function.
+See `doc/np_platform.md` and the header file for further information.

 ### `platform/np_platform.h`

 The first is the `platform/np_platform.h` platform.
-This contains all the core functionality, but it does not come with threads, since the core `src/core` does not rely on threads.
-The platform consists of several independent modules.
+This contains all the core functionality that is needed for Nabto Edge to run on a specific platform.
+The platform consists of several independent modules encapsulated in struct's.
+Each struct consists of a list of function pointers that needs to be setup in the bootstrap process of 'nabto_device_init_platform'.

 Each module in `np_platform.h` should be implemented or an implementation which is working on the desired platform should be choosen.
 This example works on UNIX systems so modules which works on such a system has been choosen.
-The actual initialization of the platform happens from the `nabto_devoce_init_platform` function described later.
-But the individual platform modules should be implemented and tested seperately. see `doc/np_platform.md` and the header file for further information.

-### `api/nabto_device_platform.h`

-This file contains 3 functions, an init, deinit and a stop function.
-These functions is called when a device is created, destroyed and stopped.
-The purpose of these functions is to setup the `platform/np_platform.h` and to create the overall functionality which is required to run such a platform.
-That could include threads to run the networking and the event queue.

 ### `api/nabto_device_threads.h`